autonomical1/ObsidianBackup/Chapter 22 Notes.md

 - Ohm's Law: $\Delta V = I \cdot R$
 - Not a law of nature, not all conductors follow Ohm's Law
 - Materials that follow Ohm's Law = **ohmic**
+- If the graph of I vs V is linear, the material is non-ohmic, and if it is non-linear it would be non-ohmic
 -

 **Resistivity**: